jwilkinson1122/custom_addons/pod_financial_coverage/README.rst

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Financial' activate 'Covarages'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Financial' activate 'Covarages'.

 Usage
 =====

 #.
-Go to 'Medical / Financial / Payors'
+Go to 'Podiatry / Financial / Payors'
 #.
 Click 'Create'.
 #.
 Fill in the information.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Financial / Coverage Template'
+Go to 'Podiatry / Financial / Coverage Template'
 #.
 Click 'Create'.
 #.
 Provide a name for that template and a payor.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Financial / Coverage'
+Go to 'Podiatry / Financial / Coverage'
 #.
 Click 'Create'.
 #.
 Provide a patient, a subscriber id and a coverage template.
 #.
 Click 'Save'.